kieker-monitoring/SustainKiekerHackathon/README.md

    kieker.monitoring.writer.filesystem.FileWriter.bufferSize=81920
    ```

-6. Change the value for `kieker.monitoring.writer.filesystem.FileWriter.customStoragePath`.
+6. Make sure to change the value for `kieker.monitoring.writer.filesystem.FileWriter.customStoragePath`.
+This is where all kieker records are stored as files.

 7. Inside `collector/target` run `java -jar Collector-0.0.1-SNAPSHOT-jar-with-dependencies.jar -c <path/to/config.txt>`